National Leadership Challenge Weekend

 Read the Eligibility Requirements.

-Register for the 4-6 November NLC Weekend or the 7-9 April NLC Weekend and pay the $115 program fee (payments must be made by credit card and you will receive a receipt confirmation via email; if you have difficulty registering, please call 706-867-2815 and ask for Deb Adams) Note: Program fee is transferable to future program sessions, but is only refundable if the program is cancelled due to weather.
+Register for the 7-9 April NLC Weekend and pay the $115 program fee (payments must be made by credit card and you will receive a receipt confirmation via email; if you have difficulty registering, please call 706-867-2815 and ask for Deb Adams) Note: Program fee is transferable to future program sessions, but is only refundable if the program is cancelled due to weather.

 Click here to complete the NLC online information forms.